You want smart political talk without the meltdowns?

 That's good science.

-It's almost like they learned nothing from what what happened, even though, like, for example, what did we learn?
+It's almost like they learned nothing from what happened, even though, like, for example, what did we learn?

-We learned that masks really did not prevent the one thing that apparently did work is using hand sanitizer.
+The one thing that apparently did work is using hand sanitizer.

 That's something I do on a regular basis.

-That that was actually helpful.
+That was actually helpful.

-Uh we learn from multiple studies that, for example, that hydroxychloroquine, when taken early, mitigates symptoms.
+We learn from multiple studies that, for example, that hydroxychloroquine, when taken early, mitigates symptoms.

-Nobody, they just stopped out of nowhere, Monoclonal antibodies, which were the one thing that I know for a fact, every person I know that took it felt better like the next day.
+Nobody, they just stopped out of nowhere, monoclonal antibodies, which were the one thing that I know for a fact.

 That's correct, Sean, and thanks for having me back.

-And and I think it's an important step, but at the same time, you know, if healthy children and pregnant women don't need it, then why would you give it to an unhealthy uh child or unhealthy people whose immune systems are already struggling uh to deal with these mRNA vaccines that are causing more and more immunosuppression?
+And I think it's an important step, but at the same time, you know, if healthy children and pregnant women don't need it, then why would you give it to an unhealthy child or unhealthy people whose immune systems are already struggling to deal with these mRNA vaccines that are causing more and more immunosuppression?

-Um we're we're seeing this across the board.
+We're seeing this across the board.

-Um the patients that are coming into my office sick with COVID are the vaccinated, not the unvaccinated, and nobody wants to have that conversation yet.
+The patients that are coming into my office sick with COVID are the vaccinated, not the unvaccinated.

 All right.